 Academic intervention services are not required in standards areas where there are no state assessments, even though students must earn one or more units of credit for graduation.
-They are only required in English language arts, mathematics. social studies. and science.
+They are only required in English language arts and mathematics.

 MUSIC PROGRAM